Sport Integrity

 Cycling New Zealand has adopted the NZ Sports Anti-Doping Rules, which means that the anti-doping rules apply to all Cycling New Zealand members, regardless of the level at which you compete.

-The fastest way to understand how the sports anti-doping rules apply to you is to do Clean Sport 101, Drug Free Sports New Zealand’s (DFSNZ) quick and easy to understand online course.
+The fastest way to understand how the sports anti-doping rules apply to you is to do Clean Sport 101, Sport Integrity’s (previously Drug Free Sport New Zealand) quick and easy to understand online course.

 All members of Cycling New Zealand are bound by New Zealand’s Sports Anti-Doping Rules.

 While testing is an important part of anti-doping – and positive tests are the source of many anti-doping rule violations (ADRVs) – you don’t have to be tested to fall foul of the Sports Anti-Doping Rules.
-An increasing number of anti-doping rule violations are detected through means other than testing, such as through investigations DFSNZ carry out based on intelligence DFSNZ receive about suspected doping.
+An increasing number of anti-doping rule violations are detected through means other than testing, such as through investigations the Sport Integrity Commission carry out based on intelligence the Sport Integrity Commission receive about suspected doping.

 In New Zealand, many anti-doping rule violations are unintentional, where an athlete commits an anti-doping rule violation not because they intended to dope, but because they were not aware of the rules or acted irresponsibly.